LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 };
 ```

 Notice that we are using functions declared in `string.h` for string manipulation.
-Here we are using `strlen` to get the length of a string, it accepts a pointer to a string and returns a number representing the length.
+Here we are using `strlen` to get the length of a string.
+It accepts a pointer to a string and returns a number representing the length.
 Then we are using `strcpy` to copy a string into a buffer.

 ### Testing node creation

-To test the function above we will do the following:
+To test the function described above we will do the following:

 ```c
 void _testNewNode() {